wesreisz/platform-engineering-workshop/module3-developer-control-plane/flux-workshop.md

 kubectl -n default get deployments,services
 ```

-Make a *code* change (change a string in app.js).
-Next change the .github/workflows/build-and-push.yaml to be a version above 1.0.1 (e.g. 1.0.2) build and watch everything deploy!
+Make a *code* change (e.g. change a string in app.js).

+Next change the .github/workflows/build-and-push.yaml to be a version above 1.0.1 (e.g. 1.0.2) commit, push then watch everything build and deploy!

 Optional: If you want to make a change and see it reflected in the app you can access it this way: